fabrizio-ottati/fabrizio-ottati.dev/content/projects.md

 [Tonic](https://tonic.readthedocs.io) provides publicly available **event-based vision and audio datasets** and **event transformations**.
 The package is fully compatible with PyTorch Vision / Audio to give you the flexibility that you need.
 The project has been created by [Gregor Lenz](https://lenzgregor.com).

+# Awesome Neuromorphic Hardware

+This [repository](https://github.com/fabrizio-ottati/awesome-neuromorphic-hw) collects papers, docs, codes about neuromorphic hardware for anyone who wants to do research on it.
+I am continuously improving the project.
+Welcome to PR the works (papers, repositories) that are missed by the repo.
+Inspired by [awesome-model-quantization](https://github.com/htqin/awesome-model-quantization).